catseye/Lariat/README.md

 consisting of six basic operations: `app`, `abs`, `var`, `resolve`, `destruct`, and `freevars`.

-This repository, first and foremost, presents the definitions of these operations.
-Secondarily, it may one day contain implementations of this abstract data type, and possibly variations on it, in various programming languages.
+This repository presents the definition of these operations.
+It may one day also contain implementations of this abstract data type, and possibly variations on it, in various programming languages.

 The version of the Lariat defined by this document is 0.1.
 This version number will be promoted to 1.0 once vetted sufficiently.